Rex-noir/filament-menux/README.md

 With static menus you can limit how many menus can be created except the menus you provided.
 This is useful, especially for projects where the frontend fetches the menus statically via slug.
-To pass static menus you pass the menus to the **useStaticMenus** method.
+To pass static menus, you pass the menus to the **useStaticMenus** method.

 ```php
 \AceREx\FilamentMenux\FilamentMenuxPlugin::make()